Hype000798/cachyos-sway-dotfiles/README.md

 ### Recommended Installation (Using SSH)

-This method automates the setup process, including package installation via the provided script.
+This method automates the setup process, including comprehensive package installation via the provided script.

 1.  **Initialize `chezmoi`:** Use the SSH URL of your private repository.
 This command will clone the repository to `~/.local/share/chezmoi` and apply the dotfiles to your system.
     ```bash